finos/technical-oversight-committee/Readme.md

 ## Membership

-The following are members of the TSC for the duration of the trial:
+The following are members of the TOC for the duration of the trial:

  - **(chair)** Colin Eberhardt, @ColinEberhardt, Scott Logic
  - Martin Traverse, @martin-traverse, Accenture